Infrastructure Security

 Control Recommendations

-In production environments, use remote administration (e.g., AWS Systems Manager Session Manager, AWS Systems Manager Fleet Manager, GCC Privileged Identity Management) only for break glass scenarios where remote monitoring and automation is not available.
-Document and remediate gaps in monitoring and automation to minimise the need for remote administration.
-If SSH is still required and remote administration tools are not available, only use it within a private non-production environment such as an encrypted tunnel and authenticate with short-lived certificates.
+Prioritise remote administration tools (e.g., AWS Systems Manager Session Manager, AWS Systems Manager Fleet Manager, GCC Privileged Identity Management) over direct SSH or RDP.
+If SSH is still required and remote administration tools are not available, use it only within a private non-production environment such as an encrypted tunnel and authenticate with short-lived certificates.
+Document and remediate gaps in monitoring and automation to minimise the need for remote access.

 Risk Statement